 Here are some tips on how to best manage your response to negative online reviews:

-Seeing a negative review can be frustrating and irritating in the moment.
+Seeing a negative review can be frustrating and irritating at the moment.
 Give yourself time to calm down and think of the results of your actions before making a snap decision.
 Responding to negative comments with the intention to hurt that customer or fight back will result in disloyalty and unnecessary tension.
 So stay calm and react with the knowledge that negative reviews are given to pretty much everyone.

 If a customer writes a negative review and is hoping for you to take action, they are likely expecting a fast response.
 Because the online world never sleeps, if you can’t respond as soon as possible, it’s recommended to have a 24 hours response period.
-If it’s any longer, the situation could escalate into something that could be harmful for your business.
+If it’s any longer, the situation could escalate into something that could be harmful to your business.

 Be Polite and Professional

 This tip speaks for itself.
 Don’t take negative reviews personally and point the finger to blame someone else.
 Especially online, words can be taken the wrong way or come off as disingenuous.
 Master the way of communicating in a technological world so customers are open and willing to hear you out.
 Take responsibility for any fault and explain how the issue can be resolved.